Further details

 A short overview of the choir may be found on the introduction page.

-Complaints that the choir sings too much modern music go back to the 1930s when 'modern' was Britten, Finzi and Matyás Seiber; sixty-five years later, all is forgiven.
+Complaints that the choir sings too much modern music go back to the 1930s when ‘modern’ was Britten, Finzi and Matyás Seiber; in the next millennium, all is forgiven!

 In 1916, Lloyd George invited the choir to London to sing at No 10, Downing Street.
 We are watching Prime Ministers come and go with interest, awaiting another for whom we would like to perform!

-Of the twenty conductors who led the G & M, the longest-serving was Richard Steinitz, who handed over the baton to Paul Shepherd after fourteen years.
-During Paul Shepherd's four-year tenure the choir evolved into The Huddersfield Singers, the chamber ensemble of around thirty voices that it is today.
-Philip Honnor took over the position of conductor in 1990, and has become the longest-serving incumbent in the choir's history.
+Of the twenty-one conductors who led the G & M, the longest-serving was Richard Steinitz, who handed over the baton to Paul Shepherd after fourteen years.
+During Paul Shepherd’s four-year tenure the choir evolved into The Huddersfield Singers, the chamber ensemble of around thirty voices that it is today.
+Philip Honnor took over the position of conductor in 1990 and became the longest-serving incumbent in the choir’s history, occupying the post for an impressive twenty-three years until the end of 2012.
+During his nearly a quarter of a century in charge of the group, Philip always maintained the highest musical standards and a commendably innovative repertoire, planning all the programmes virtually single-handedly.
+A radio interview he gave a few years into his tenure still provides an excellent description of the ethos of the choir today.

-The choir in the 1880s had no financial worries; first prizes in competitions could fund the choir for a year.
-Not only were singers' subscriptions unheard of, but the singers were actually paid to attend rehearsals and concerts for a fee of 6d per rehearsal and 26d for a concert, which would be about £5 per rehearsal and £25 for a concert if the same rates applied today.
+The choir back in the 1880s did have a considerable degree of polish, and no financial worries: first prizes in competitions could provide funding for a year.
+Not only were singers’ subscriptions unheard of, but the singers were actually paid to attend rehearsals and concerts for a fee of 6d per rehearsal and 26d for a concert, which would be about £5 per rehearsal and £25 for a concert if the same rates applied today.
 These days, however, choir members are rewarded by the active social life which comes from finding ways of raising money whilst enjoying themselves at the same time.

 Carol sings; Ceilidhs; |